What's My Story?

 Each day, I practice a form of meditation, taught to me by a wise guru , that helps calm, focus and center my thoughts and bring me in touch with my spiritual being.
 Yeah, to some of you it might sound a little bit odd – and I would agree.
 But it is something that really works.
 At the start of my meditation sessions, I ask myself four “soul questions” that help infuse my daily life pursuits and experience with intention, meaning, and purpose:

 I am an author.
 I am an E!
 News correspondent.
 I am a digital journalist.
 I am a teacher.
-I am a content producer.
+I am the founder of The Mindful Writing Center.
 I am a public speaker.
 I am a dad.
 I am from Buffalo, New York.
 I am a former college and pro hockey player.
 I am a dreamer.
 I am hope, faith and love.
 I am a soul.

 I want to live a generous, peaceful, loving and spiritual life anchored and amplified by a voice of insight, wisdom and optimism that, through writing, speaking and teaching, inspires others to realize their own deepest wants, needs and desires.